ppy/osu-wiki/wiki/Tournaments/otst!/2019/en.md

 1. The team that lost the player may opt to replay the map if they desire.
 However, this will only be tolerated once.
 2. If the team that lost the player ends up winning regardless then the point still counts for them.
 There will be no replays.
-3. If the team that *did not* DC has a point advantage that the other team could not have made up even with their player present (e.g. 2 mil+, depends on the mod type) then the map is not replayed.
+3. If the team that *did not* disconnect has a point advantage that the other team could not have made up even with their player present (e.g. 2 mil+, depends on the mod type) then the map is not replayed.

 [flag_AR]: /wiki/shared/flag/AR.gif
 [flag_AU]: /wiki/shared/flag/AU.gif